 \subsection{Connection to mean-field control}

-The principal-agent problem described in equation \eqref{principal.obj} has the same setup as that in Élie et al. \cite{manymanyagents}, with the only difference that we use an extended state space.
-Hence, we follow an identical approach to reduce the principal's problem to a mean-field control problem.
-The main idea is to conveniently parameterize the set of admissible contracts $\Sigma_a$ using backward stochastic differential equations (BSDE).
-This parameterization allows us to characterize, given a contract $(\chi,\xi)\in \Sigma_a$, the optimal effort of the representative agent and his corresponding continuation utility.
-The latter allows us to address the principal's problem using a dynamic programming approach.
+The principal-agent problem described in equation \eqref{principal.obj} has the same structure as in Élie et al. \cite{manymanyagents}, except that we use an extended state space.
+Thus, we follow the same approach to reduce the principal's problem to a mean-field control problem.
+The main idea is to conveniently parameterize the set of admissible contracts $\Sigma_a$ using backward stochastic differential equations (BSDEs).
+This parameterization allows us to characterize, given a contract $(\chi,\xi)\in \Sigma_a$, the optimal effort of the representative agent and the corresponding continuation utility.
+This, in turn, allows us to address the principal's problem using a dynamic programming approach.

-Firstly, we define the agent's Hamiltonian as follows.
+First, we define the agent's Hamiltonian as follows.

-where $h: [0,T]\times [0,1]\times\mathcal{C}\times \RR \times\mathcal{P}^2\left([0,1]\times \mathcal{C}\right)\times \RR^3\mapsto \RR $.
+where $h: [0,T]\times [0,1]\times\mathcal{C}\times \RR \times\mathcal{P}^2\left([0,1]\times \mathcal{C}\right)\times \RR^3\to \RR $.

-\begin{ass} There exists a unique measurable mapping $\hat{\alpha} :[0,T]\times [0,1]\times \mathcal{C}\times \RR\times \mathcal{P}^2([0,1]\times \mathcal{C})\times \RR^2\mapsto \RR$ with linear growth satisfying
+\begin{ass} There exists a unique measurable mapping $\hat{\alpha} :[0,T]\times [0,1]\times \mathcal{C}\times \RR\times \mathcal{P}^2([0,1]\times \mathcal{C})\times \RR^2\to \RR$ with linear growth satisfying